Majnki/Monocytes_analysis/README.md

 **ATAC-seq**

 Same genome versions.

 BLACKLIST used to filter out problematic regions --  **Kundaje unified exclusion set ENCFF356LFX**.

-Provided BED file only is a list of regions where all regions that exist in the list above were removed.
+Provided BED file is used for retain alignments whose coordinates fall within the regions permitted by the GRCh38 Kundaje unified exclusion complement.
+Used during the filtering script.